-After the New Year holiday, we returned to Portland, and on his first day back to work, Chris took Oliver to the bus stop on his way to the office, the way we used to do together, and then drove downtown.
+After the New Year‘s holiday, we returned to Portland, and on his first day back to work, Chris took Oliver to the bus stop on his way to the office—the way we used to do together—and then drove downtown.
 I was home alone, in a quiet, empty house.
 It felt amazing.
 I didn’t realize how much I’d missed peacefulness and solitude until I had it back.
 I did our laundry and went to the grocery store in the middle of the day, when hardly anybody was there, and it felt like the biggest luxury.
-I wanted to exercise again, and read books, and cook, and greet Oli as he got off the bus after school.
+I wanted to exercise again, read books, cook, and greet Oli as he got off the bus after school.
 I was liberated.

 Each day, I’d spend a few hours helping out with the Schmidt’s emails still hitting my inbox.
 I had long-standing relationships with so many retailers, buyers, vendors, suppliers, and brokers, and I felt responsible for making sure their transition with Unilever went smoothly.
-I helped with whatever I could, but it was also liberating to be able to type, “I’m no longer working in ops for Schmidt’s, but I’m CCing so-and-so, who can help you!”
+I helped with whatever I could, but it was also liberating to be able to type, “I’m no longer working in ops for Schmidt’s, but I’m cc’ing so-and-so who can help you!”

 Every so often, I’d open a tab on my browser and log into my checking account.
-The moment our deal had gone through on December 31st, the money from the sale was immediately transferred to me.
+The moment our deal had gone through on December 31, the money from the sale was immediately transferred to me.
 When I first saw the number in my account, it felt completely surreal.
 I kept checking it, thinking it might disappear.
-I logged in, looked, logged out, and then would sign in again a couple hours later.
+I logged in, looked, logged out, and then would log in again a couple hours later.
 Was this real?
 It was hard to believe.
 I had to figure out what to do with it.
 It wasn’t wise to leave the full amount sitting there.
 When news of the acquisition broke, dozens of private investment bankers had reached out to Chris and me, eager to help us manage the money.
 We did our research, and in the weeks following the acquisition, talked with a dozen potential advisors.
 Of those, we narrowed it down to four we were impressed with (or more like less skeptical of), each of whom flew out to Portland to meet with us.
 When at last we chose one, I was grateful to have the support and guidance we needed to plan for our future.

 At first, we had no formal plan.
 I can’t overstate how strange it was that everything had actually happened.
 It took over a year after the acquisition to fully process everything and think about all the ways we could put our success to good use.

-One of the first things we did do was search for a new house.
-We wanted to stay in Portland and find a place that was comfortable for our family and especially for Oliver, with plenty of open space to play with friends, and a big yard outside to run around in.
-When we walked into the house that would become ours, Chris and I knew right away it was perfect.
+One of the first things we did in spring of 2018 was search for a new house.
+We wanted to stay in Portland and find a place that was comfortable for our family, and especially for Oliver, with plenty of open space to play with friends, and a big yard outside to run around in.
+When we first walked into the house that would eventually become ours, Chris and I knew right away it was perfect.
 The neighborhood reminded me of Michigan, with towering trees like the ones in the Deep Dark Woods where I spent my days collecting acorns.
-On our next visit, we brought Oliver (who had final say on the matter), and he immediately fell in love, too.
+On our next visit, we brought Oliver (who had final say on the matter), and he immediately fell in love too.
 In May, we moved in.